Snowbum's Sale, Wanted,...and even some free stuff

 30. SOLD!

 31. This is best-of-the-best of items I own.
-This collection takes up a large amount of storage room that I badly need.
-It is much more than just a complete service for 12 (and spares) ...of Oscar Bucher's super fine custom-made stoneware.
+This collection takes up a VERY large amount of storage room that I badly need.
+It is much more than just a complete service for 12 (and spares) ...of Oscar Bucher's (Yes!, from that master potter) super fine custom-made stoneware.
 Suitable for anything from a family dining table....to a King's Castle from the middle-ages; ...yes, really.
 9 or 10 large boxes of Bucher's items.
 I was not just a Bucher admirer, ...I commissioned him three times, to make all these items for me.
 The photo below is of the first of the three Commissions to Mr. Bucher.
 These items were displayed at my home at S. Lake Tahoe, but I tended to rotate what was on display.
 Figure on three times as many items, in total, plus the VERY nice flatware.
 Suitable for a real man's castle.

 I served lunch and the occasional fancy dinner to my friends using these items.
 You would not believe the ruggedness and quite extra large size of the plates in the lower right corner; yet, at the same time, the goblets are very thin, yet sturdy, and have a wonderful feel in hand and mouth.
-The workmanship is impeccable, Bucher was a master potter, and some of his regular single pieces sell for thousands.
+The workmanship is impeccable, Bucher was a master potter, and some of his glass vases (I do not have any) sell for thousands.
 All of my pieces have the same lovely matching pattern; just as I requested.
 There are MANY more pieces than in the photo...some of them quite large.
-Not shown is the outrageous punch bowl and its cups, the samovar, and many other pieces including more of what you see in the photo.
+Not shown is the outrageous punch bowl and its cups; the samovar, and many other pieces including more of what you see in the photo.
 Included are all the details, even the original Commissions is included.
 I will consider a trade, or cash sale, or inventive other ideas.
 The value is $$$, but we can dicker.
 I will NOT sell individual pieces (my wife might, if I am dead!).
 I have a full set of flatware for you, included, that matches the King's Castle idea, and it all goes to the purchaser.
 There ISN'T any finer or better stoneware.
 Bucher was a Master Craftsman.

 Here's his bio, as used by a shop that has a piece or two of Oscar's work (NOT my items):